yarisvt/tyk-docs/README.md

 ---
 ```

-You can create a dynamic, nested navigation heirarchy simply by changing the `parent` field to the name of the parent page (note,m these names *must be unique*)
+You can create a dynamic, nested navigation heirarchy simply by changing the `parent` field to the name of the parent page (note,  these names *must be unique*)

 To create a new top-level page, the front matter just looks like this: